 How can you spot a fake review?

-- Fake reviews are often overly glowing.
-They often praise the product excessively.
+- Fake reviews are often overly glowing or overly negative.

 Looking for a review on ESLinsider?

 You will find my main page for reviews here, an interview with Alex Case about a free course I used to have, an article on my personal blog about 3rd party reviews, maybe some social media pages and a few pages/reviews written by trolls.

 Remember that 1st affiliate marketing pic above?
 The owner of that site didn’t like my review of his affiliate marketing…